Code-Institute-Submissions/handcrafted-heart/README.md

 [![Build Status](https://travis-ci.org/LivHed/handcrafted-heart.svg?branch=master)](https://travis-ci.org/LivHed/handcrafted-heart)
 # Handcrafted heart
-This is my Milestone Project 4: Full Stack Frameworks with Django - Code Institute.
+**This is my Milestone Project 4: Full Stack Frameworks with Django - Code Institute**

-The idea of this web page is that..
-My aim is that..

 This page is made for an imaginary shop owner from Sweden, Sarah, a small business owner who makes knitted handcrafted products and sell them.
 The purpose of the products are for warming during winter time up north.
 To buy warm products knitted by hand and to get inspiration through the blog and to share inspiration of yout own is all combined in this web application.